BenoitEirik/Wallpaper-Of-The-Day/README.md

 > NB: the script will search for the internet connection every 30 seconds for 5 minutes if it does not find it the first time.
 Beyond that it will stop.

+## Uninstallation
+1. Open a terminal with administrator rights and run with the right path file:
+`>  powershell -ExecutionPolicy bypass -File "C:\Program Files\WOTD\wotd.ps1" -Setup install`
+> NB: make sure not being in the folder where is wotd.ps1

 ## Language selection
 The wallpaper may be different depending on your country.
 You can choose the code corresponding to your language.
 | Language | Code |